 Radical Presence seeks to promote discussion on a suitable memorial of the pandemic – not only for the sake of those who were lost, but to mark how their loss can change us for good.

-Covid-19 has been a cause of death on a tragic and bewildering scale.
+Covid-19 continues to be a cause of death on a tragic and bewildering scale.
 To fully honour those it has claimed, we must also see it not only as an ending, but also as a beginning.
-There can be no better way to weigh the loss of those who have died than to create a better world in their memory.
+There will be no better way to weigh the loss of those who have died than to create a better world in their memory.
 It may still seem to early to make plans for the legacy, but now is the time to ensure we do not miss the chance when it comes.

 In joining Radical Presence, you are contributing to our hope to emerge from Covid-19 with a new covenant for the future across our society.
 Covenant-20 seeks to make a claim in words on the future: a claim for the sustainable, just and compassionate society we have discovered is possible.
 But even words are ephemeral.
-We think there needs to be a physical memorial.
+We suggest there will need to be a physical memorial.

 Writing in the Washington Post, Jay D. Aronson and Scott Gabriel Knowles argue that: